WeegeeNumbuh1/FlightGazer/README.md

 ### 🎚️ Configuration

 The [`config.py`](./config.py) file is where settings are configured.
 It has descriptions/explanations for all configurable options.
-It needs to be in the same directory as the main script itself.
-Edit it before running FlightGazer.
+It is found (and needs to be) in the same directory as the main script itself.
+Edit it as needed before running FlightGazer.

 > [!NOTE]
 > If the configuration file is missing or has invalid values, the main script has built-in fallbacks.
 It will alert you as necessary.